Toyota Corolla Cross: Brunei

 The Corolla Cross marketed as the Toyota Cross for the Bruneian market was launched on 21 August 2020.
 It is only offered with a 1.8-litre 2ZR-FE petrol engine in Standard or High trim levels.
 The 1.8-litre hybrid variant was introduced in October 2022.

 The facelifted Corolla Cross dropped the Standard trim, leaving only the High and Hybrid trim levels.

 China

 The Corolla Cross for the Chinese market is produced and marketed by FAW Toyota.
 Its twin model is produced by GAC Toyota and marketed as the Frontlander (锋兰达 (Fēnglándá)).
 Both the Corolla Cross and Frontlander was unveiled at the Guangzhou Auto Show in November 2021.
 The Frontlander adopts the Japanese model's front and rear styling.
 The Frontlander is powered with a 2.0-litre M20C-FKS engine, while the Corolla Cross is powered with a M20E-FKS unit.
 It is positioned as the entry-level SUV of Toyota in the market with a lower pricing compared to the C-HR/IZOA.

+The facelifted Frontlander was launched in China on 23 September 2025.